dblock/ruby-enum/RELEASING.md

 # Releasing Ruby-Enum

 There're no hard rules about when to release ruby-enum.
-Release bug fixes frequenty, features not so frequently and breaking API changes rarely.
+Release bug fixes frequently, features not so frequently and breaking API changes rarely.

 ### Release